 - Personal Data Collection and Usage

-Specifically on the consent issue the Gospel Cloud Platform has a dedicated mechanism which is unique in giving organisations a way to share data (internally and externally) with total data-owner driven consent Conditional granular permissions are used to enable the sharing of very specific data (either whole records or specific data points) to create a secure method of utilising data.
+Specifically, on the consent issue the Gospel Cloud Platform has a dedicated mechanism which is unique in giving organisations a way to share data (internally and externally) with total data-owner driven consent Conditional granular permissions are used to enable the sharing of very specific data (either whole records or specific data points) to create a secure method of utilising data.
 An example may be enabling employees to control access to the way PII data is shared with external companies.
 In some cases, only a Boolean request needs to be fulfilled (Yes or No) and employees can provide consent on certain elements of their data being shared.
 In other cases, there may be the need to share sensitive IP between multiple parties and consent is used in these scenarios to only share certain parts of data requested rather than every party revealing 100% of their IP.
-This use case is common in project management scenarios where multiple organisations are involved.
+This use case is common in project management scenarios involving multiple organisations.

-Vivek Kundra, investor in Gospel Technology, former CIO U.S. Federal Government, and current COO of Outcome Health, describes the impact of private blockchain on enterprise data handling as follows:
+Vivek Kundra, an investor in Gospel Technology, former CIO U.S. Federal Government, and current COO of Outcome Health, describes the impact of private blockchain on enterprise data handling as follows:

 “The use of private permissioned blockchain within the enterprise environment is a huge leap forward for the future of data integrity, as companies move to make information more accessible across decentralized infrastructure and business partner relationships.
 The growth in customer and personal data being generated and processed, coupled with legislative pressure to maintain control of its usage, requires an immutable and trusted data solution.”